-The automatically prints out the ini configscript for getting cipherDataKey cipherDataKey uration required disk encryption for the (see below).
-Now, the is:cipher_data_key=ed157f4588b86d61a2e1745efe71e6ea
+The getting automatically prints out the ini configscript for cipherDataKey cipherDataKey uration required for the disk encryption (see below).
+Now, the is:cipher\data\key=ed157f4588b86d61a2e1745efe71e6ea

 To write the ini configuration that has been disk encryption to the node configuration file (config.ini).